chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-signing/getting-started-chainguard-enforce-signing.md

 gcloud services enable privateca.googleapis.com
 ```

 You'll need create a new CA Pool (alternately, you can use an existing one if you have one set up).
 For demonstration purposes, we'll use the `devops` tier.
 Replace `$POOL_NAME` with the name you would like to use for your CA Pool.
+Depending on your configuration, you may need to pass the location of where you want this CA Pool, with the `--location=` flag.

 ```sh
 gcloud privateca pools create $POOL_NAME --tier=devops